What’s In A Name?

 Here’s another: In the fall a few years ago, during worship, we announced we were making plans for an intimate, quiet Christmas Eve service.
 If you’ve been with us for any time at all, you know we regularly talk through the origins of various holidays, Christian and Jewish (and even secular) and try to incorporate what we know into our understanding of worship and discipleship.
 At times this goes against tradition, at times it affirms tradition, and at times it is neutral about tradition—all depending on whether the main thing Yeshua taught—loving God and others—remains the main thing.

 One individual knew the Winter Solstice occurred near the common date for Christmas, December 25, and that this solstice was a day of celebration among many pagan cultures throughout history and even today.
-This is because agrarian societies rely upon close observation of the phases of the moon and the timing of the changes of the season, to skillfully manage their crop planting and harvesting, as well as the cycles of reproduction and birth for their herds.
+This is because agrarian societies rely upon close observation of the phases of the moon, the angle of the sun, and the timing of the changes of the season, to skillfully manage their crop planting and harvesting, as well as the cycles of reproduction and birth for their herds.
 Celebrations and local calendars marking those changes are common around the world, with some of them tied to religious beliefs, and others not.

 Many believe the Roman Catholic Church chose December 25 to celebrate the birth of Jesus as a way to co-opt the centuries of celebrations in countries that had converted (or were converting) to Christianity.
 This might be true in part, but the history is much more complex, and as it turns out there is a substantive historical study that shows this actually could have been the approximate time of Jesus’ birth.
 But despite some fervent assertions about the Feast of Trumpets or Sukkot (my personal guess), no one actually knows the exact date (including me!).
 For an excellent and extended discussion of this debate, go here: